-The supplied phenolic rudder servo output arms must be bolted to 1" or 1.25" diameter metal servo output discs in the same way as the elevators.
-We used 'Hangar 9' # 3520's.
+The supplied 'pear-shaped' phenolic rudder servo output horns must be bolted to 1" or 1.25" diameter metal servo output discs in the same way as the elevators.
 Please do not use the standard plastic discs for this, as there is a chance that the internal plastic splines can be stripped by the current hi-torque servos - causing instant rudder flutter, and probable loss of your plane.
 Fit the 2 rudder servos into the tray, with the output shafts nearest to the tailplane, and screw into position using the 2.9mm \emptyset x 13mm long sheet-metal screws supplied.
 Fit the metal servo discs, and centre both servos using your R/C. Rough sand and clean the bottom surface of the 2 phenolic horns, and the top of the metal discs.

-With the R/C still switched 'ON', place the C-ARF rudder servo horns on top of the output discs, with the 'hooks' of the back arm facing forwards, and align them exactly parallel.
-Tack glue the phenolic arms on top of the output discs with a couple of drops of thick CA. When the glue has
+With the R/C still switched 'ON' place the C-ARF rudder servo horns on top of the output discs, with both 'hooks' facing forwards, and align them exactly using a steel ruler as shown in the photo above.
+Make sure that the back of the hook slots and the output disc securing screws are all perfectly in line.
+Tack glue the phenolic arms on top of the output discs with a couple of drops of thick CA. When the glue has cured, remove the arms and discs, drill through both and secure with at least 2 small bolts, washers, locknuts and Loctite (M2, 2/56 or equivalent).
+Finally add a drop of Loctite to the bolts that secure the discs to the servos.